Oneo64/Starlattice/Technology/ModulesAndAddons.md

 Whenever a ship is about to go into wormhole travel, the opening of the wormhole appears as a swirly, distorted, space "whirlpool".
 It usually takes about 10 seconds for the ship to fully enter the opening.
 Immediately after the ship has gone inside, the opening closes and disappears.

+On a wormhole terminal, there are many ways to choose a destination.
+In mode 1, the operator can select from a quick list of designated drop-off zones that have predefined location data.
+These drop-off zones are usually just outside a capital planet's atmosphere.
+In mode 2, the operator can input location data (relative to the ship's position and rotation).

 - **Travel times:**
   - **Across a planet:** 5 to 15 seconds *(wormhole strength at 0.00006 AU/s, or 10 mn/s)*
   - **Between planets:** 1 to 3 minutes *(wormhole strength at 0.006 AU/s, or 897.6 mn/s)*